 The menu includes a wide variety of food types, fit to please any child.
 Breakfasts include a cereal bar, and lunch and dinner have a salad and sandwich bar with a big selection to choose from.

-If your child has an allergy or restriction to a particular food or ingredient, please complete the Dietary Restrictions Form on the Preparing for Camp page.
+If your child has an allergy or restriction to a particular food or ingredient, please include this on the campers health form.

 Does the camp offer laundry?

 For those campers staying longer than one session, laundry will be taken to a commercial laundry service.
 The charge will be deducted from the Stay-Over Fee.
 If a camper soils their bedding during the session the nurses will wash it and return it to the cabin at no charge.

 What if my child is homesick during their stay at camp?

 Staff make a concentrated effort to help campers overcome homesickness by helping them learn to accept the natural feeling of missing family and friends.
 We keep our campers busy and try to interest them in new and fun activities.
 The camp director will contact you if staff needs assistance in dealing with the most difficult cases.

 Is their medical staff on site during the session?

 Routine scrapes and cuts will be treated by our resident nurse using standard first aid procedures.
 Campers needing additional medical attention are taken to our camp doctor or hospital in Cleveland.
 In the event of an accident or illness needing more than routine first aid, we will attempt to notify the parents.
 In the event you cannot be reached, your authorization signed on the health form allows us to secure prompt treatment.